Riyomi/cardy/README.md

 ## The Challenge

 Implement a full-blown flashcard application with the use of React, Express, MongoDB and GraphQL.
-The main objective of the project was to get a better grasp of these technologies and learn Sass and development / production variables.
+The main objective of the project was to get a better grasp of these technologies and learn Sass.

 [Back to the top](#cardy---flashcard-app)